aymoun95/portfolio-next-blog/data/blog/accessibility-text-contrast-ratio.md

 ![text contrast ratio failure.](/images/blogs/contrast-ratio/contrast-failure.png "text contrast ratio failure.")

-- In case of failure(red icon), there will be suggested colors in the contrast ratio section (it can be expanded) which are the color boxes next to contrast ratio levels (AA and AAA).
+- In case of failure (red icon), there will be suggested colors in the contrast ratio section (it can be expanded) which are the color boxes next to contrast ratio levels (AA and AAA).

 ![Choosing the color of AA level.](/images/blogs/contrast-ratio/aa-level.png "Choosing the color of AA level.")

 ![Choosing the color of AAA level.](/images/blogs/contrast-ratio/aaa-level.png "Choosing the color of AAA level.")

-- If the proposed color dosen't suit your needs then you can use HSLA color format and adjust the lightness according to your prefences but also make sure that it meets the contrast level requirements for your text, contrast ratio will be updated while changing the color.
+- If the proposed color dosen't suit your needs then you can use HSLA color format and adjust the lightness according to your prefrences but also make sure that it meets the contrast level requirements for your text, contrast ratio will be updated while changing the color.

 ![HSLA color format.](/images/blogs/contrast-ratio/hsla.png "HSLA color format.")

 - Another method is that you can choose the color from within the color gradient picker at the top of the dialog.
-But how? you will see 2 white lines which will show you the contrast thereshold, for the bottom line any color from under will pass the AAA contrast requirements , any color in between the lines will pass the AA contrast requirements and any color above the top line will fail.
+But how? you will see 2 white lines which will show you the contrast threshold, for the bottom line any color from under will pass the AAA contrast requirements, any color in between the lines will pass the AA contrast requirements and any color above the top line will fail.

 ![color gradient.](/images/blogs/contrast-ratio/color-gradient.png "color gradient.")

-- If you do not see the contrast ratio that means no backgroud color is set on the element or the parent element, also sometimes with background color defined, no information displayed about the contrast ratio.
+- If you do not see the contrast ratio that means no background color is set on the element or the parent element, also sometimes with background color defined, no information displayed about the contrast ratio.
 So what to do in that case?

 ![no contrast ratio info.](/images/blogs/contrast-ratio/no-info.png "no contrast ratio info.")